sonnylazuardi/kalukis/README.md

 <del>Run `tests/index.html` in your browser of choice.
 I'm currently checking out [phantomjs](http://phantomjs.org) in order to run the tests from console.</del>

-I've decided to use `testem` in order to run my tests.
-Just install `testem` globally through `npm`:
+To run the tests, it is expected that `karma` is installed globally:

-> npm install -g testem
+> npm install -g karma

 To run the test, just type the command below on your console:

-> testem
+> karma start

-**Testem** will run the test with PhantomJS.
-So, you actually need to have PhantomJS installed.
-Please see their [site](http://phantomjs.org) to know the steps.

 ## TODO

 This application is still at it's early stage.
 So, ofcourse there are a lot of things to do.

-- [ ] Better Module Naming
+- [x] Better Module Naming
 - [ ] Improve the architecture
 - [x] Start Unit test
 - [x] Use PhantomJS to run unit tests (with the help of testem)